bstolarski/Pizza-Order/README.md

 # Pizza-Order
 Own project on CodersLab bootcamp

-Simply mobile shop app.
+Simple fake store mobile app.
 Allows the user to choose and order his best type of pizza.

 ## Installation